Four-Year Doctor of Medicine (MD) Degree Program

 MD Dual DegreesStudents pursuing an MD at IU School of Medicine can pursue additional degrees and credentials that complement their medical education.
 MD dual degree programs allow medical students to adjust the traditional four-year MD education schedule to complete coursework for a PhD, MBA, JD, MPH, MS or MA.
 Scholarly Concentrations and certificate programs similarly expand student experiences but do not necessarily extend the time it takes to complete an MD.

 IU School of Medicine is located across nine campuses in Indiana.
-Fundamental aspects of the school’s MD curriculum—including teaching modalities, integrated courses, faculty expertise in clinical and basic sciences, and block scheduling—are available to students on all campuses, but each campuses offers a unique experience that comes with interacting with the community and participating in the local clinical setting.
+Fundamental aspects of the school’s MD curriculum—including teaching modalities, integrated courses, faculty expertise in clinical and basic sciences, and block scheduling—are available to students on all campuses, but each campus offers a unique experience that comes with interacting with the community and participating in the local clinical setting.
 So while students in Gary gain experience in caring for low-income patients in an urban environment, students in Terre Haute learn the specific challenges and needs of serving a rural patient population.
-The Bloomington campus focuses on the Medical Science Program, and students in Muncie receive especially strong exposure to primary care.
+The Bloomington campus focuses on medical education, and students in Muncie receive especially strong exposure to primary care.